TERMS AND CONDITIONS

 - All riders must carry on them a current ID card or receipt – you could be asked to leave the forest if you cannot show a current ID card or receipt upon request.

-- Casual riders are to borrow a hi-vis vest with our logo on it from the office, when possible.
+- Casual riders can borrow a hi-vis vest from the office.

 - Riders are required to have a tag on their saddle or bridle with a contact name and number, in the event that the horse gets lost or separated from the rider.